-Part 3: How to adapt this DIY bed frame plan to any size bed, such as a king bed, a twin bed, with or without headboard, etc.
+- how to adapt the DIY bed frame and headboard free building plan to any size bed ( king bed to twin bed, with or without headboard)

-When I shared my idea with our dream mattress company Sleep On Latex, they generously sent us some amazing gifts to support our DIY project : a heavenly mattress made of 100% natural latex foam, certified organic cotton and organic New Zealand Wool!
+When I shared my DIY bed frame idea with our dream mattress company Sleep On Latex, they generously sent us some amazing gifts to support our DIY project : a heavenly mattress made of 100% natural latex foam, certified organic cotton and organic New Zealand Wool!
 Plus two luscious latex pillows!

-Step 1: Planning your DIY bed frame ( very important!! )
+Step 1: Choose the right wood to build a bed frame ( very important!! )